NCBI-Hackathons/Epigenomics_CWL/CODE_OF_CONDUCT.md

 Continued one-on-one communication after requests to cease.
 Deliberate “outing” of any aspect of a person’s identity without their consent except as necessary to protect vulnerable people from intentional abuse.
 Publication of non-harassing private communication.
-SCoWL prioritizes marginalized people’s safety over privileged people’s comfort.
+The project prioritizes marginalized people’s safety over privileged people’s comfort.
 RESPONSE TEAM reserves the right not to act on complaints regarding:

 ‘Reverse’ -isms, including ‘reverse racism,’ ‘reverse sexism,’ and ‘cisphobia’ Reasonable communication of boundaries, such as “leave me alone,” “go away,” or “I’m not discussing this with you.”
-Communicating in a ‘tone’ you don’t find congenial Criticizing racist, sexist, cissexist, or otherwise oppressive behavior or assumptions ReportingEdit
+Communicating in a ‘tone’ you don’t find congenial Criticizing racist, sexist, cissexist, or otherwise oppressive behavior or assumptions

+## Reporting
-If you are being harassed by a member of SCoWL, notice that someone else is being harassed, or have any other concerns, please contact the RESPONSE TEAM at [email address or other contact point].
+If you are being harassed by a member of the project team, notice that someone else is being harassed, or have any other concerns, please contact the RESPONSE TEAM at [email address or other contact point].
 If the person who is harassing you is on the team, they will recuse themselves from handling your incident.
 We will respond as promptly as we can.

-This code of conduct applies to SCoWL spaces, but if you are being harassed by a member of SCoWL outside our spaces, we still want to know about it.
+This code of conduct applies to project spaces, but if you are being harassed by a member of SCoWL outside our spaces, we still want to know about it.
 We will take all good-faith reports of harassment by SCoWL members, especially LEADERSHIP TEAM, seriously.
 This includes harassment outside our spaces and harassment that took place at any point in time.
-The abuse team reserves the right to exclude people from SCoWL based on their past behavior, including behavior outside SCoWL spaces and behavior towards people who are not in SCoWL.
+The abuse team reserves the right to exclude people from SCoWL based on their past behavior, including behavior outside project spaces and behavior towards people who are not in the project.

 In order to protect volunteers from abuse and burnout, we reserve the right to reject any report we believe to have been made in bad faith.
 Reports intended to silence legitimate criticism may be deleted without response.